 - It is better to do regular commits with few components than committing many components at once.

-- Open daily the Manage Branches page of the deployment flow to see if new changes in Integration can be synced into the dev sandbox.
+- Open daily the Release Management page (Manage Branches page if you are in v11 or under) of the deployment flow to see if new changes in Integration can be synced into the dev sandbox.

 - If a sync is available, review the file differences before syncing.